rafaeljusto/DBplus/README.md

   The project was compiled using the above compilers and libraries, higher versions should work well.

-  To run the unit tests install the mysql-server, using abc123 as root password and create the "dbplus" database.
+  To run the unit tests:

+  * install mysql-server package (MySQL)
+  * install postgresql package (PostgreSQL)
+  * create a root user with the password "abc123" on each database server
+  * create a database with the name "dbplus" on each database server

 Installation
 ------------